copycatchiller/shoulditakethecredit/faq/_posts/2017-01-20-frats-and-sororities.md

 There's a lot of selective organizations with Greek letters at most colleges, and Georgia Tech is no exception!
-There's 4 types of organizations I am referring to here: social fraternities/sororities, social fraternities/sororities, professional fraternities, and honors societies.
+There's 4 types of organizations I am referring to here: social fraternities/sororities, service fraternities/sororities, professional fraternities, and honors societies.
 The social ones that are managed by the Office of Greek Affairs, and the rest are basically clubs.
 I'll go over non-social Greek lettered orgs first, then